Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

 address of incoming frames
 on each interface.

-This guide explains in detail on how to use the VPP based L2 switching cases, and manually configure l2fib table entry.
+This guide explains in detail on how to use the VPP based L2 switching cases.

-**********
-Test Setup
-**********

 .. figure:: ../images/vpp-switching.png
    :align: center
    :width: 400

-Interfaces supported by VPP L2 switching include but not limited to DPDK interface, RDMA interface, MEMIF interface, and VETH interface.
+Interfaces supported by VPP L2 switching include but not limited to DPDK, RDMA, MEMIF, and VETH interfaces.
-As shown in above diagram, this guide will demonstrate memif interace and RDMA interface cases for L2 switching.
+As shown in above diagram, this guide will demonstrate MEMIF and RDMA cases for L2 switching.
 VPP switch instance can have two MEMIF connections to another VPP instance as traffic generator on same DUT, or two RDMA ethernet connections to an external user provided traffic generator.

 ****************
 MEMIF connection